Asmir Avdukić

 Asmir Avdukić (born 13 May 1981) is a Bosnian football manager and former player who played as a goalkeeper.
 He is the current manager of the Bosnia and Herzegovina U17 national team.

 Club career

 Avdukić previously played for Kamen Ingrad in the Croatian Prva HNL.

-He had 19 clean sheets with FK Borac Banja Luka in 2010–11 season.
+He had 19 clean sheets with FK Borac Banja Luka in the 2010–11 season.

-In February 2012, Avdukić moved to Persepolis, but he could not play in 2011–12 season.
-He played in 2012 AFC Champions League.
+In February 2012, Avdukić moved to Persepolis, but he could not play in the 2011–12 season.
+He played in the 2012 AFC Champions League.

 International career

 Avdukić made his senior debut for Bosnia and Herzegovina in an April 2004 friendly match against Finland and has earned a total of 3 caps, scoring no goals.
 His final international was a February 2013 friendly against Slovenia.